KnightKingWalk/KnightKing/README.md

 ## Update

-In this update, KnightKing is updated with new functionalities.
+In this update, KnightKing has new functionalities.
 But its APIs also change greatly.
 For its old version, please refer to the v0_1_0 tag.
 Sorry for the inconvenience.

 ## Content